Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Simulation Experiments

-Finally, we conclude that the various analytically bias-corrected and the different split-panel jackknife estimators work similarly well with each other.
-Further, we find that analytical bias corrections are clearly preferable to split-panel jackknife approaches.
-Although the latter have the advantage that they are relatively easy to implement, this convenience is associated with considerable performance losses.
-More precisely, split-panel jackknife estimators have higher distortion and react sensitive to different missing data patterns.
-Lastly, we suggest a cautious use of linear probability models, because its inference can be misleading as in our considered designs.
+Finally, we briefly summarize the key findings.
+We find no differences in the finite sample performance when we compare the various analytically bias-corrected and the different split-panel jackknife estimators among themselves.
+Although the latter have the advantage that they are relatively easy to implement, this convenience is associated with some performance losses.
+More precisely, split-panel jackknife estimators have higher distortion and react sensitive to different patterns of randomly missing data, whereas the performance of the analytical bias corrections is unaffected.
+An alternative estimator for the average partial effects based on the bias-corrected ordinary least squares estimator works well too, but to find an appropriate bandwidth for the required spectral density estimator might be challenging in practice.

-In the next section, we apply \textit{MLE}, \textit{ABC1}, \textit{SPJ1}, and \textit{LPM} to an empirical example of labor economics where we investigate the inter-temporal labor force participation of 10,712 German women between 1984 and 2013.
+In the next section, we demonstrate the usefulness of computational advances and bias corrections with an empirical example from labour economics.